null-event/null-event/README.md

-Hi, I'm Paul and I work as Head of Adversary Simulation @ [TikTok USDS JV](https://usdsjv.tiktok.com/)
+Hi, I'm Paul and I work on the Anthropic Red Team.

-Committed to scaling security and hardening defenses through transparency.
-Always sharing my findings.
-Always learning from yours.
+Committed to making technological advances go well for us all.

 | Section | Details |
 | :--- | :--- |